 IT spending was volatile in 2014, with economic wild cards and currency headwinds impacting the revenue of global tech vendors.
 The collapse in oil prices was a net positive for the worldwide IT market but had a negative impact within specific sectors and geographies while also contributing to a run-up in the value of the U.S. dollar, which is now threatening to exert inflationary pressures on IT prices in some regions.
 Overall momentum was broadly positive in mature economies and less so in emerging markets.
 The PC market rebound exceeded all expectations, and there were signs of a broad-based capital spending uptick in the second half of the year, also driving downstream spending on related IT services.
 Software demand remained strong.
 On the other hand, mobile device markets are approaching saturation in many regions, and cloud continues to cannibalize some traditional IT segments, while the PC rebound may prove to be short lived, and capital spending on enterprise hardware is vulnerable to macroeconomic risk factors.

-Africa Black Book , Canadian ICT Executive: Business and Technology Perspectives , Canadian IT Advisor , Central and Eastern European Enterprise Black Book: Company Size , European Enterprise Black Book: Company Size , Japan IT Spending Patterns , Japan IT Spending by Vertical Market Segments , Japan IT Spending by Vertical Market Segments and Company Size , Japan IT Spending for Enterprises by Regional Market Segments , Latin America Black Book , Latin America Black Book: Emerging Markets , Mexico Black Book , Middle East and Africa Enterprise Black Book: Company Size , United States Black Book: State IT Spending by Vertical , Worldwide Black Book (Live Edition) , Worldwide Black Book (Premium Edition) , Worldwide Black Book (Standard Edition) , Worldwide Black Book: Consumer
+Africa Black Book , Canadian ICT Executive: Business and Technology Perspectives , Canadian IT Advisor , Central and Eastern European Enterprise Black Book: Company Size , European Enterprise Black Book: Company Size , Japan IT Spending Patterns , Japan IT Spending by Vertical Market Segments , Japan IT Spending by Vertical Market Segments and Company Size , Japan IT Spending for Enterprises by Regional Market Segments , Latin America Black Book , Latin America Black Book: Emerging Markets , Mexico Black Book , Middle East and Africa Enterprise Black Book: Company Size , United States Black Book: State IT Spending by Vertical , Worldwide Black Book (Live Edition) , Worldwide Black Book (Standard Edition) , Worldwide Black Book: 3rd Platform Edition , Worldwide Black Book: Consumer